 Bex has been working in health promotion since 2009 and has been a part of the team since 2018.
 She previously worked at Women’s Health Action facilitating the Body Image Leaders in Schools Program.
 Before that, she worked at Rape Prevention Education facilitating the BodySafe & Sex’N’Respect programs.
 Her focus is on unpacking privilege, positive body image, positive sexuality discourse, intersectional feminism, critical media literacy and dismantling rape culture.
 She is also the mum of three awesome children.
 Rebecca.McFadgen@adhb.govt.nz.

 Spar joined the Education Unit in May 2023.
 He previously worked in the HIV and sexual health sector in the community.
 He studied social work and had experience working in both community and hospital settings.
 During his practicum, he worked at Body Positive, a peer support organisation, and the Inpatient Allied Health team at Te Whatu Ora Waitematā.
 Spar is passionate about supporting ethnic and sexual minorities to access sexual health services and meet their sexual health needs through culturally appropriate and holistic sex-positive practices.
 SparW@adhb.govt.nz.

 PSSP is an almost 30-year school-based programme that is delivered in secondary schools throughout the Auckland region.
 PSSP aims to formalise already existing networks by training students to work in a support and leadership-based role for their school environment and with their peers.

-The training involves a five day experiential, residential hui in which students explore their own attitudes and values in relation to sexuality and sexual health as well as those of others.
-They do this through workshop presentations on a range of topics where the students are provided with accurate information and access to resources which they can then use to assist others in their communities when they return to school.
+The training involves a five-day experiential, overnight, residential hui (Term 1), in which students explore their own attitudes and values in relation to sexuality and sexual Health as well as those of others.
+They do this through workshop presentations on a range of topics where the students are provided with up-to-date and accurate information and access to resources which they can then use to assist others in their communities when they return to school.